Prospects for detecting gravitational waves from eccentric subsolar mass compact binaries: Introduction

 \section{Introduction}

-Gravitational-wave astronomy has gradually evolved into a routine window for observing compact binaries comprising black holes and/or neutron stars.
-Up to now, over fifty gravitational wave events have been identified by Advanced LIGO~\citep{TheLIGOScientific:2014jea} and Virgo~\citep{TheVirgo:2014hva}, all from compact binary coalescences \citep{2010.14527,Nitz:2019hdf}.
+Gravitational-wave astronomy has gradually evolved into a routine method for observing compact binaries comprising black holes and/or neutron stars.
+Up to now, over 50 gravitational-wave events have been identified by Advanced LIGO~\citep{TheLIGOScientific:2014jea} and Virgo~\citep{TheVirgo:2014hva}, all from compact binary coalescences \citep{Nitz:2019hdf,2010.14527}.
 These detections have had significant astrophysical implications, including inferring stellar population properties \citep{2010.14533}, testing the validity of general relativity \citep{2010.14529}, and determining the value of the Hubble constant \citep{1710.05835}.

-In addition to routine detection, gravitational-wave data analysis is also searching for exotic objects from hypothesis, such as primordial black holes \citep{1808.04771,1904.08976,Nitz:2020}.
-Primordial black holes are hypothesized to form by direct collapse in dense regions of the early Universe \citep{ 1967SvA....10..602Z,Hawking:1971,Carr:1974} and are consistent with the properties required for a candidate of cold dark matter~\citep{Carr:2020xqk}.
-A variety of astrophysical observations including from gravitational lensing have searched for primordial black holes and placed upper limits on the abundance with their null results, which shows that primordial black holes with a single mass are not likely to account for all dark matter (e.g., \cite{Carr:2020xqk,2007.10722} for recent reviews).
-Nevertheless, as gravitational wave astronomy opens a new channel to observe stellar mass black holes, we investigate the event rate and prospects for searching for gravitational waves emitted from binary primordial black holes in the LIGO/Virgo sensitive band ($\sim10-1000$ Hz).
-In particular, we focus on sub-solar mass binary mergers with non-zero eccentricity.
+In addition to routine detection, gravitational-wave data analysis is also searching for exotic hypothesized objects, such as primordial black holes \citep{1808.04771,1904.08976,Nitz:2020}.
+Primordial black holes are hypothesized to form by direct collapse in dense regions of the early universe \citep{ 1967SvA....10..602Z,Hawking:1971,Carr:1974} and are consistent with the properties required for a candidate of cold dark matter~\citep{Carr:2020xqk}.
+A variety of astrophysical observations including gravitational lensing have searched for primordial black holes and placed upper limits on the abundance with their null results, which shows that primordial black holes with a single mass are not likely to account for all dark matter (see, e.g., \cite{Carr:2020xqk} and \cite{2007.10722} for recent reviews).
+Nevertheless, as gravitational-wave astronomy provides new opportunities to observe stellar-mass black holes, we investigate the event rate and prospects for searching for gravitational waves emitted from binary primordial black holes in the LIGO/Virgo sensitive band ($\sim10-1000$ Hz).
+In particular, we focus on subsolar mass binary mergers with nonzero eccentricity.